PaulleDemon/AWS-deployment/connecting_RDS.md

 4. Now scroll down and under connectivity section -> Public access -> click on Yes.

 You won't ideally need to keep public access to yes.
 But if you want to access your database from your computer or from PgAdmin on your computer, you will have to keep this yes.
-You can change this later.
+You can change this later using [security groups](https://github.com/PaulleDemon/AWS-deployment/blob/master/SecurityGroups.md).

 Don't change anything else.
 You can scroll down and click on create-database.
 Your database creation can take few minutes to cretae.